ni/nimi-python/docs/niscope/enums.rst

         Acquires exactly the specified number of records for each bin in the RIS acquisition.
-An error is returned from the fetch function if the RIS acquisition does not successfully acquire the specified number of waveforms within the timeout period.
-You may call the fetch function again to allow more time for the acquisition to finish.
+An error is returned from the fetch method if the RIS acquisition does not successfully acquire the specified number of waveforms within the timeout period.
+You may call the fetch method again to allow more time for the acquisition to finish.